Eumaeus/Peripatos/posts/02 Alps/03_Via_Alpina_2022/Via_Alpina.md

 Some of them are gentle and grassy.
 Others are steep, include trails along the edges of cliffs, and require long periods of walking through the sharp scree that is the result of big mountains slowly turning into small mountains.

+I am reasonably afraid of heights, or rather of "exposure".

+> "Exposure" here does not mean "getting cold and wet and hypothermic", but the psychological effect of being high up and seeing clearly how steep is the drop below you.
+A trail high on a cliff-side might be no problem in a dense fog, but when the fog lifts and you see the valley far below, down a steep drop, it is terrifying.
+That's "exposure" in this sense.

-I am reasonably afraid of heights, or rather of exposure -- especially edges, but a big expanse of sky on one side of a steep slope will do it too.
+Edges are especially scary, but a big expanse of sky on one side of a steep slope will do it too.
 I found a lot of these trails disagreeably scary.
 I'm not the only one -- we encountered other American tourists who had the wits scared out of them by passes.

 ![Chris descending the scree slope on the west side of the Sefinenfurgga.](images/Scree_descent_Serina_IMG_7898.mov)